kwchun0520/amazing-travel-planner/README.md

 # Amazing Travel Planner

 Amazing Travel Planner is an AI-powered application powered by **LangGraph**, **FastMCP**.
-It aims at helps users plan personalized trips based on their interests, travel style, budget, and destination.
+It aims to help users plan personalized trips based on their interests, travel style, budget, and destination.
 It leverages advanced language models, real-time web search, and multiple travel-related tools to generate comprehensive travel itineraries.

 ## Features